 That the civitas Frisiavones were subjects of province Germaniae Inferioris and of an administrative area or region called Frisavonum, is supported by a stone inscription found in 1958, in the Roman province Africa Proconsularis, present-day Tunisia dated between AD 169-177.
 It is an inscription in honor of a certain procurator (i.e. administrator of a military district) Q. Domitius Marsianus, with the text reading:

-The tribe of the Frisii more or less lived in the area of present-day provinces Noord Holland, Friesland and (partly) Groningen.
+The tribe of the Frisii more or less lived in the area of present-day provinces Noord Holland, Friesland and perhaps (partly) Groningen.
 Curiously, a shrine dedicated to Matres Frisiavae has been found at present-day Wissen in Germany, a town halfway between Cologne and Frankfurt.
 In Roman sources the Frisians are also nicknamed transrhenana gens, meaning ‘people of the other side of the River Rhine’.
-The Romans, as said, failed to conquer these areas after multiple defeats against the Chauci and the Frisii; the ‘terp dwellers‘ of northern Germany and of the Netherlands.
+The Romans, as said, failed to conquer these areas after multiple defeats against the Chauci and the Frisians; the ‘terp dwellers‘ of northern Germany and of the Netherlands.

 Thus, the Frisiavones the mannered part of the Frisians, and the Frisii being the independent, rude, barbaric part of the Frisians living in the north.
 Something that, of course, has all changed today.

 The close proximity of the Roman Empire also offered opportunities to the Frisian wildlings.
 One opportunity was to join the ranks of the imperial army, and fight in Britannia for wealth and glory.
-For about four centuries Frisians were recruited for the Roman army.
+For about three centuries Frisians were recruited for the Roman army.

 Traces of the Frisian legionnaires, both the Frisii and the Frisavones, have been found at the English towns of Bicester, Burgh-by-Sands, Carrawburgh, Cirencester, Glossop, Hexham, Manchester and Papcastle.
 From, for example, the tidal marshlands in the north of the Netherlands they traveled to the present-day town of Domburg at the Walcheren Island, or to modern Colijnsplaat, both in province Zeeland in the south of the Netherlands.
 From there they crossed the North Sea to Kent, maybe together with merchants trading in e.g. wine from Cologne or Trier in Germany, of which we know the trade was quite intensive.
 Of course, only after they had made offerings to the water goddess Nehalennia for a safe passage.
-Read more about the major importance of the Walcheren Island as a one of the big ‘ferry ports’ connecting the continent with Britannia in the Roman Period, in our blog post Island the Walcheren: once Sodom and Gomorrah of the North Sea.
+Read more about the major importance of the Walcheren Island as a one of the big ‘ferry ports’ connecting the Continent with Britannia in the Roman Period, in our blog post Island the Walcheren: once Sodom and Gomorrah of the North Sea.

 Besides joining the army as mercenary, the other opportunity the close proximity of Roman wealth offered, was plunder and piracy.
 The regions north of the River Rhine, especially the Wadden Sea area, were heartlands of piracy and from here the Germanic tribes raided the coasts of Britannia and of northern Gaul.
 Learn more reading our blog post It all began with piracy.